Lupin3000/ESP/doc/014_sensor_tutorials.md

 ### Code

 > You can use the same source code and circuit diagram for `DHT11` and `DHT22`!
-Only the import  and object must adapted for specific device.
+Only the import  and object must adapt for specific device.

 ```shell
 # create new subdirectory